ajaxxxxxxxx/ajaxxxxxxxx.github.io/_04Nostalgia/Installation Guide/6-Optional-DVXK-Install.md

 ### Reverting back to regular reshade
 - Whether it be due to compatibility or preference, switching back is pretty easy.
 Just follow the steps below.

 1.)
-Follow the first portion of this guide again [Uninstalling The Current Reshade](https://www.modlists.net/04Nostalgia/2-InstallGuide/6-DXVK-Installation/#uninstalling-the-current-reshade).
+Follow the first portion of this guide again [Uninstalling The Current Reshade].
 To uninstall Reshade.
 Then, go into your Stock games folder & delete D3D9.dll, DXVK LICENSE.md, & dxvk.conf

 ![image](https://user-images.githubusercontent.com/112358568/223610369-c61268f7-0ed4-4ab9-b1fc-ae88372f9c27.png)